BTNBx/xPower-Flow-Card/README.md

 - Battery gauge shows SOC level right inside the battery icon
 - Optional weather in the top-left corner shows temperature and humidity
 - 24-hour sparkline charts update every five minutes with smooth, Catmull-Rom areas
-- Hover over sparklines for tooltips with power value and time—for example, 330 W · 14:30
+- Hover over sparklines for tooltips with power value and time — for example, 330 W · 14:30
 - Sparklines autoscale the Y-axis to fit your actual data
 - Autarky pill changes color — green, orange, or red — based on self-sufficiency
 - Daily totals show import/export in kWh